aaw-team/fe_cookies/README.md

 plugin to display "cookie-banners" as well as a configurable API to manage cookies for PHP, JavaScript and CSS.

+See the extension in the [TYPO3 Extension Repository](https://typo3.org/extensions/repository/view/fe_cookies).

 ## Features

 1. Frontend plugin to display "cookie-banners".
 It shows a message as long